 In 1940 the parish purchased its first church building on 120 S. Fifth St and had its own priest sent from Greece, appointed by the Archbishop in New York.
 Tragically, a decade later the church building burned down; and as its tearful priest, Father Daregas, emerged from the flames, he was clutching the parish Gospels in his arms – the only relic he could salvage.

 Undeterred, the parish had a new church building built on the same site while members worshipped in the basement.
 Then in 1971 St. Demetrios parish laid the cornerstone for what would be their third building – a much larger structure, in Byzantine style – at the corner of Mackinaw and McCarty roads in Saginaw Township.

-At that inaugural festival, a musician from the silver screen classic Zorba the Greek gave a guest performance, lamb roasted on spits, guests tasted recipes from the old country and watched millennia old-folk dances from the islands, the church opened for tours with the parish priest; and from the outset, the festival committee resolved to share proceeds with the poor.
-In that spirit, for four decades, the Festival has contributed to local organizations, charities, and individuals in need.
+At the inaugural festival in 1979 a musician from the silver screen classic Zorba the Greek gave a guest performance, while lamb roasted on spits and guests tasted recipes from the old country and watched millennia-old folk dances from the islands.
+The church opened for tours with the parish priest; and from the outset, the festival committee was resolved to share proceeds with the poor.
+In that spirit, for four decades, the Festival has contributed to local organizations, charities and individuals in need.

 In recent years, St. Demetrios parish has grown into a multi-ethnic community, with Eastern Orthodox believers of Russian, Ukranian, Georgian, Syrian, Jordanian, Palestinian, and Ethiopian descent.
 Many converts have also come looking for an authentic experience of the historic Church, rich with liturgy, chant and iconography.
 While the Greeks are still present, fiercely proud of what their forbearers have accomplished; the parish and the Greek Festival continue to play an important role in both the spiritual and historical identity of Saginaw.